jTanG0506/comp23412-notes/NOTES/WEEK6.md

 - **Fast** - tests should run quickly
 - **Isolated** - tests should not do setup or teardown for one another
 - **Repeatable** - tests should obtain the same result every time you run them (external data providers and concurrency issues could cause intermittent failures)
-- **Self-validating** - tests should be fully automated - i.e. the output should either be *pass* or *fail*, rather than a developer having to interpret of a log file
+- **Self-validating** - tests should be fully automated - i.e. the output should either be *pass* or *fail*, rather than a developer having to interpret a log file
 - **Timely** - ideally, tests should be written just before you write the production code they test

 ### Structure of a unit test